-The 2021 annual edition of the SRC Book of 50-Year Charts covers nearly 700 companies – with each chart is on its own 8.5″ x 14″ (full-size) page.
+The 2022 annual edition of the SRC Book of 50-Year Charts covers nearly 700 companies – with each chart is on its own 8.5″ x 14″ (full-size) page.
 Each chart provides a clear view of fundamental performance including: price, earnings & dividend growth since 1971.
 See how each stock fared through the last eight recession and expansion periods.
 The online service starts with your purchase.
-The 2021 print edition ships early March 2021.
+The 2022 print edition is now available.

 With ChartScreen, all charts are updated each day, plus you can use ChartScreen’s powerful search & screening features to help you quickly find the stocks that fit your investing criteria.
 You can also create up to 50 portfolios.
 Best of all, each online chart is full-color and presentation-quality!

 Each long-term stock chart graphically traces the monthly price ranges, relative-to-market performance, 48-month moving average, trading volumes, plus earnings and dividends.
 In addition, all data has been fully adjusted for stock splits and dividends.
 Key events in the company’s history are noted.
 Recessionary periods are shaded grey.

 - Capitalization figures shown at the bottom of each chart are based upon the company’s latest annual report.

 - Monthly Price Ranges are read from the right scale.
 They represent the highest and lowest point reached.
 The horizontal cross bar indicated the last trade or closing price.

 - Adjusted Earnings are read from the left scale and have extraordinary items removed such as discontinued operations, restructuring charge tax benefit, non-recurring charges, investment gains & losses, giving you the clearest earnings performance possible.

 - Dividends are read from the left scale and are plotted on an annual basis.
 Dividends above or below the charts as well as specials, extras, irregular payments, etc. are noted.